Limerick Poems About Death | Death Limerick Poems

 Jim Horn

-Poem Details | by Kelly Deschler |
+Written by Kelly Deschler

 Categories: death, friend, heartbroken, lonely, loss, remember, sad,

-Broken Hearted - JTAP
+Broken Hearted - Jtap

 Our friendship here had only just started